 Canvas is the campus-wide learning management system (LMS) for publishing instructional information online at U-M. It is highly interactive, offering instructors a central online resource to provide students with access to all of their course-related materials (e.g. assignments, lecture recordings, quizzes/exams).
 It also offers a robust set of features including simple site design, the ability to send announcements or hold discussions, easy incorporation of media, accessible learning analytics, and online grading capabilities.

 In addition to the built-in features, there are a number of external tools (also called LTIs or apps) available that extend the functionality of Canvas.
 Some tools may require licenses and/or have an associated fee, and instructors may need to contact the tool provider for additional details.
 A full list of external tools in U-M Canvas is available on the ITS Canvas External Tools page.

 Canvas can be accessed by any U-M instructor by visiting canvas.it.umich.edu.
 Canvas sites are automatically created for all U-M courses prior to the start of each term.
 After logging in, instructors should see a list of their available course sites in the central dashboard, and be able to immediately start adding content.

 If you’re seeking to begin or improve your course in Canvas, start with the Course Evaluation Checklist.

-Our full list of articles are also available in the Canvas for Instructors knowledge base, but here are our Top 10 tips for getting started:
+Our full list of articles is also available in the Canvas for Instructor’s knowledge base, but here are our Top 10 tips for getting started: